The new LEVC TX has a range of more than 400 miles and can run for more than 70 miles on full electric power

 Inside, LEVC says that the TX has a more premium feel than its predecessor, with less vibration and noise in the passenger area, plus charging points for mobile phones and wi-fi.
 There is seating for six passengers.
 A retractable integrated ramp also makes access for passengers in wheelchairs quicker and easier in a new forward-facing position.

 LEVC CEO Chris Gubbey said: “From our heritage as the manufacturer of the iconic London taxi, we have unparalleled insight into the needs of commercial operators.
 Drawing on the best of British design and engineering, as well as technical expertise from our sister company Volvo, our products will help transform city living and provide taxi drivers with an average weekly fuel saving of £100 compared with our outgoing diesel model.”

-The rebranding of the firm from the London Taxi Company to the London Electric Vehicle Company is motivated by the firm’s desire to expand its sales beyond the UK and its portfolio beyond taxis.
+The rebranding of the firm from the London Taxi Company to the London Electric Vehicle Company (LEVC) was motivated by the firm’s desire to expand its sales beyond the UK and its portfolio beyond taxis.
 To that end, an order for more than 250 TXs has been taken for the Netherlands and an electric light commercial vehicle is already in development.

 New LEVC TX taxi - key design points with David Ancona, Design director and general manager at Geely Design Barcelona

 "I actually learnt to drive in an FX3 taxi - it was in the family - so a little bit of this project is in my blood.
 We started on the project in 2013 and the biggest challenges were to meet all of the requirements - from interior space to packaging the powertrain to the turning circle - without ending up with a box on wheels.

 “By pushing the engineers for a few millimetres here and there, we managed to achieve that; it is amazing how pulling in some bodywork 5mm and pushing some other sections out by the same amount can make such a difference.